 Every new repurposing cycle you may need to modify your visual story to align with the platform’s specific user experience.
-Therefore, it’s critical that you carefully document in your Content Marketing Plan what visual stories your plan to create and distribute.
+Therefore, it’s critical that you carefully document in your Content Marketing Plan what visual stories you intend to create and distribute.

 I then typically brainstorm a few visual containers (i.e., diagrams, memes, quotes, etc.) that could best convey the message.

-At other times, it’s a combination of researching how the topic is already visually communicated and then adding my custom touches (see Aristotle’s Rhetorical Triangle):
+Other times, it’s a combination of researching how the topic is already visually communicated and then adding my custom touches:

 5) Create: As you start designing your visual story, make sure your design addresses the three persuasion drivers to ensure your visual story will win your audience’s both heart and mind.
 Finally, bake your branding into your favorite design tool.
 That means, your custom colors, logo, and Website address.

-6) Edit: If you sourced a wide range of assets, use the origin template to guide you on the optimal direction to edit and finalize your project.
-Or if you’re creating a video, you can use drag & drop features of tools like Adobe Spark.
+6) Edit: Open your design tool of choice and place your uploaded assets (e.g., photos, videos) in a design template you like, sized for a specific platform.
+If you’re creating a video, you can use drag & drop features of tools like Adobe Spark.
 If you’re looking for a bit more editing power, you can start with entry level video editing tools such as Apple’s iMovie for Mac OS or VSDC Free Video Editor for Windows.

 Naturally, when it comes to custom visual stories they are typically broken by: 1) Content type: from memes, did you know stats?
 Backstage fun, event announcements, etc. 2) target platform: your format will change in size and functionality if it’s an Instagram story vs. a tweet or LinkedIn post. and 3) user experience: static graphic vs. interactive poll or animated GIF or video.